Logalizer/Logalizer/README.md

 ##### `patterns`

 This a list of tokens used to match a line for translation.
+This is mandatory.

 ```json
 "patterns": ["temperature", "degree"]